-An earthquake near Christchurch in September 2010 started a chain of events still being felt over 2 years later.
+An earthquake near Christchurch in September 2010 started a chain of events still being felt years later.
 It caused extensive damage to property, and aftershocks also caused injury and loss of life as well as lasting social upheaval.
 The events around Canterbury are examples of common geological phenomena associated with earthquakes.
-They are important to study because they are potential hazards to human life and property
+They are important to study because they are potential hazards to human life and property.

 Early on 4 September 2010, a magnitude 7.1 earthquake occurred on an unrecorded fault near Darfield, 40 km west of Christchurch and just 10 km below the surface.
 Seconds later, the Greendale Fault just to the south ruptured.
 Along 24 km of this fault, ground on either side shifted horizontally up to 5 m and vertically up to 1.3 m.
 Aftershocks were concentrated at the east end of the fault towards Christchurch as rock distorted by the original earthquake adjusted to new stresses.